Melbourne Utd's Humphries comes out as gay

 NBA veteran Jason Collins was the first, in 2013.

-Humphries’ announcement came ahead of a meeting with his former club Adelaide 36ers at John Cain Arena on Thursday night.
+Humphries’ announcement came ahead of a clash against his former club, Adelaide 36ers, at John Cain Arena on Thursday night.

-United CEO Nick Truelson and head coach Dean Vickerman said the organisation is proud of Humphries.
+United CEO Nick Truelson and head coach Dean Vickerman said the organisation was proud of Humphries.

 “Not only as a member of our club, but as a person.